 Your body has to get used to being on your feet for hours on end, so it holds up well come race day.

-Hence the huge amount of miles included in this plan.
+Hence the huge amount of miles included in this advanced 50k training program.
 This can mean committing serious chunks of your life (weekends) to running.

 An ultramarathon is all about endurance, and muscular strength makes you an endurance animal.
 Many runners can get by with marathon-length runs by doing only running training.